26 Funny Names for Groups of Animals That Are Totally Real

 Avi Drori/Shutterstock

 How to remember: First, just the one squirrel scurried onto our blanket.
 But then an entire scurry of squirrels scurried up to us.
-We never got to finish our picnic because we ran away.
-These are 10 of the oldest living animals in the entire world.
+It was nuts.

 European brown hare (Lepus europaeus)